Batman of Zur-En-Arrh

 Batman of Zur-En-Arrh is a character appearing in media published by DC Comics.
 Introduced in the Silver Age, the character is an alien named Tlano from the planet Zur-En-Arrh who decided to become a version of Batman for his own planet.

-The character's reappearance in the 2000s rebranded him as a violent and unhinged backup personality of Bruce Wayne.
+The character's reappearance in the 2000s rebranded him as a violent and unhinged backup personality of Batman, but the alien version has been revealed to still exist in the main continuity.

 Publication history

 1950s

 Batman of Zur-En-Arrh first appeared in Batman #113 (February 1958), in the story "Batman—The Superman of Planet-X!".
 It was written by France Herron and drawn by Dick Sprang.
 In the story, Tlano, the Batman from Zur-En-Arrh, brings Earth's Batman to his planet to help him battle giant robots piloted by an unidentified alien race.
 While on the planet, Earth's Batman discovers he has "Superman-like" powers through similar means of the Superman of his world.
 The end of the story leaves it ambiguous to the reader whether Batman's adventure was real or a dream.